benubah/r-community-explorer/gsoc_weekly.md

     The first JSON file holds summaries of numbers around R-Ladies chapters including countries, cities, number of chapters, past and upcoming events, etc.
     The second JSON file holds data for a cumulative count of chapters over time till date.
-There were no chapter creations on meetup.com between 2012 - 2016, so, data was created for this period with zero values to make the visualization resembe reality.
+There were no chapter creations on meetup.com between 2012 - 2016, so, data was created for this period with zero values to make the visualization resemble reality.

  2. Provided a layout for the R-Ladies dashboard, with data widgets, a world map, list of the global leadership team, and a cumulative chart showing chapter growth.
 This is work for next week that has been front-loaded